kyma-project/community/collaboration/sig-core/proposals/upgrade-apiversion-of-k8s-resources.md

 ## Motivation

 API Versions of Kubernetes resources are changing in time and some of them are going to be deprecated.
-Later, deprecated versions are no longer served by API server.
-Currently, we have such situation with Kubernetes 1.16 (https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16), where some API versions that we are using in Kyma will be no longer served.
+Later, deprecated versions are no longer served by the API server.
+Currently, we have such a situation with Kubernetes 1.16 (https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16), where some API versions that we are using in Kyma will be no longer served.
 For now, Kyma is not compatible with Kubernetes 1.16.

 ## Test Environment